spacetelescope/wfc3tools/docs/wfc3tools/wf3rej.rst

 and WFPC2 data (`crrej`), providing a well-tested and robust procedure.

-First, `wf3rej` temporarily removes the sky background from each input image (if requested via the SKYSUB in the CRREJTAB or by a parameter passed to the Python script or C executable), usually computed using the mathematical mode of each image.
+First, `wf3rej` temporarily removes the sky background from each input image (if specified via the SKYSUB parameter in the CRREJTAB, or by a parameter passed to the Python script or C executable), usually computed using the mathematical mode of each image.
 Sky subtraction is performed before any statistical checks are made for cosmic rays.
 Next, `wf3rej` constructs an